FudaWiki/fudawiki-files/hanafuda/games/hanahuda.md

 {.is-warning}

 ***Hanahuda***, also known as **Hanakuda** or **Palauan Hanafuda**, is a [Hana-Awase](/en/hanafuda/games/hana-awase) variant for two to four players, with slightly different scoring, played in Palau.

+Based on the values of the card points used in the game, Hanahuda may have evolved from [Roppyakken](/en/hanafuda/games/roppyakken).
+The list of yaku is similar to the one used in Hana-Awase and Roppyakken, but has some unique yaku that are not found in either of the latter two games.

 >For the purposes of this ruleset, terms in **Palauan** language are introduced in [square brackets].
 {.is-info}